-The EEAS is headed by the HR/VP, currently Kaja Kallas (Estonia).
+The EEAS is headed by the HR/VP, currently Josep Borrell Fontelles (Spain).
 The EEAS supports the HR/VP in developing and implementing the CFSP, including the Common Security and Defence Policy (CSDP), and ensures the consistency of EU external action.

-The EEAS also supports the HR/VP in their capacity as President of the FAC and Vice-President of the EC.
+The EEAS also supports the HR/VP in his capacity as President of the FAC and Vice-President of the EC.

 The EEAS consists of officials in Brussels and in EU delegations (EUDs) in third countries.
-Currently, it comprises over 5,200 staff members (including contract agents, temporary agents and seconded national experts) divided between headquarters (2,400+) and EUDs (2,800+).3
+Currently, it comprises over 5,050 staff members (including contract agents, temporary agents and seconded national experts) divided between headquarters (2,300+) and EUDs (2,750+).3